MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

     > [!NOTE]
     > Regular applications always take precedence over a complex app (wildcard application).

-## Pre-requisites
+## Prerequisites
 - Enable application proxy and install a connector that has line of sight to your applications.
 See the tutorial [Add an on-premises application for remote access through application proxy](application-proxy-add-on-premises-application.md#add-an-on-premises-app-to-azure-ad) to learn how to prepare your on-premises environment, install and register a connector, and test the connector.

-## Configure application segment(s) for complex application.
+## Configure application segments for complex application.

 > [!NOTE]
 > Two application segment per complex distributed application are supported for [Microsoft Entra ID P1 or P2 subscription](https://azure.microsoft.com/pricing/details/active-directory).
 License requirement for more than two application segments per complex application to be announced soon.

-To publish complex distributed app through application proxy with application segments:
+To publish a complex distributed app through application proxy with application segments:

 1. [Create a wildcard application.](application-proxy-wildcard.md#create-a-wildcard-application)

-1. On the application proxy Basic settings page, select "Add application segments".
+1. On the application proxy basic settings page, select **Add application segments**.

     :::image type="content" source="./media/application-proxy-configure-complex-application/add-application-segments.png" alt-text="Screenshot of link to add an application segment.":::

-3. On the Manage and configure application segments page, select "+ Add app segment"
+3. On the manage and configure application segments page, select **+ Add app segment**.

     :::image type="content" source="./media/application-proxy-configure-complex-application/add-application-segment-1.png" alt-text="Screenshot of Manage and configure application segment page.":::

-4. In the Internal Url field, enter the internal URL for your app.
+4. Enter the **Internal Url**.

-5. In the External Url field, drop down the list and select the custom domain you want to use.
+5. Select a custom domain from the **External Url** drop down the list.

 6. Add CORS Rules (optional).
-For more information see [Configuring CORS Rule](/graph/api/resources/corsconfiguration_v2?view=graph-rest-beta&preserve-view=true).
+For more information, see [Configuring CORS Rule](/graph/api/resources/corsconfiguration_v2?view=graph-rest-beta&preserve-view=true).

-7. Select Create.
+7. Select **Create**.

     :::image type="content" source="./media/application-proxy-configure-complex-application/create-app-segment.png" alt-text="Screenshot of add or edit application segment context plane.":::

-Your application is now set up to use the configured application segments.
-Be sure to assign users to your application before you test or release it.
+8. Assign users to the application.

-To edit/update an application segment, select respective application segment from the list in Manage and configure application segments page.
+To edit/update an application segment, select the application segment from the list on the manage and configure application segments page.
 Upload a certificate for the updated domain, if necessary, and update the Domain Name System (DNS) record.

 ## Configuring single sign-on (SSO)